clara-parabricks-workflows/parabricks-wdl/README.md

 ### Validating your WDL file

-You can validate all the WDLs in the repo by running `make validate`
+You can validate all the WDLs in this repo's `wdl` directory by running `make validate`.
+To use a specific path to womtool, run `make validate WOMTOOL=/path/to/womtool-<version>.jar`.